Got a uni question? Find your answer now on The Student Room.

 Examples of entry requirements to study dentistry

-Below are a range of dentistry courses offered by different universities and the A-level entry requirements they ask for their September 2022 intake (as of 18 November 2021).You should always check the entry requirements yourself before you apply anywhere, but this will give you a good idea of what to expect.
-Spoiler alert: it’s not easy to get in!
+Below are a range of dentistry courses offered by different universities and the A-level entry requirements they ask for their September 2025 intake (as of 18 December 2024).

-University of Birmingham – BDS Dental Surgery: AAA, including A-levels in chemistry and biology and GCSE A*/8 in biology and chemistry and A/7 in mathematics and English language.
+University of Birmingham – BDS Dental Surgery: AAA, including A-levels in chemistry and biology and GCSE 8 in biology and chemistry and 7 in mathematics and English language or literature.

-University of Cardiff – BDS Dental Surgery: AAA, including biology and chemistry, as well as English language or Welsh language at GCSE grade B/6 or an equivalent.
+University of Cardiff – BDS Dental Surgery: AAA, including biology and chemistry, as well as English language or Welsh language at GCSE grade 6 or an equivalent.

 Admissions tests for dentistry

 You'll have to take an admissions test to be accepted onto a dentistry degree.
-This will probably be a test called the Ucat, but some universities may ask you to sit the Bmat instead.
-You can read more about university admissions tests here.
+This will probably be the Ucat – but you can read more about university admissions tests here

 Do I need to do extra study to practice cosmetic dentistry?